César - Coteaux Bourguignons

 The ancient local grape variety of César (or Romain) is planted on approximately five hectares of land around the village of Irancy.
-As a variety it is increasingly rarely found because of difficulties in achieving full ripeness in the grapes.
-It has very unique characteristics and in the best years produces wines that will keep for a great length of time.
+As a variety, it is increasingly rare to find because of difficulties in achieving full ripeness in the grapes.
+It has very unique characteristics, and in the best of years produces wines that will keep for a great length of time.

 Tasting and food pairings

 The strength of tannins in this wine gives it a characteristic flavour but also necessitates a certain amount of ageing before it reveals its full character.
 After ageing it has a spicy palate lightened with hints of raspberry and violet.
 This is a well-structured wine with a lovely crimson colour, and when young is full-bodied and lively.

 It goes well with roasts, game, meats in casseroles or with gravy, and Epoisses and Soumaintrain cheese.